Park Street Village and How Wood

 The oldest buildings surviving appear to be numbers 61-63 (originally a single early 15th Century late Medieval hall house) and number 68 (a 16th Century timber framed building with the remains of a jettied front).
 The rest of the area’s architectural heritage traces back to the brick-built early Victorian era - though Toll Cottage on Bury Dell is dated as a 17th Century property.

-Today it boasts several side streets from its main thoroughfare, such as Oliver Close, Sycamore Drive and The Beeches.
+Today it boasts several side streets from its main thoroughfare, such as Mount Drive, Sycamore Drive and The Beeches.
+According to Rightmove, the average home sold in Park Street last year changed hands for £508,362.

 Pubs and Takeaways